sktime/skbase/SECURITY.md

 ## Reporting a Vulnerability

 Please report security vulnerabilities by email to `rk.skbase@gmail.com`.
-This email will be forward to the relevent members of the `skbase` development team.
+This email will be forward to the relevant members of the `skbase` development team.

 If the security vulnerability is accepted, a patch will be developed privately to provide a bugfix release as soon as possible.